AntoineSirot/TD_Erc20/README.md

 ### Exercice 10 :

-As I said in the warning I didn't implement this exercice but I will one day to have a clearer code.
+As I said in the warning I didn't implement this exercice but I will one day to have a cleaner code.

 ## Conclusion